zhukovdm/T1G4/3/json/queries/readme.txt

 to connection which is ridden by a train

 query-2-1.jq
-Find license plate numbers of all buses produced by Siemens with at least 30 units of consumption.
+Find license plate numbers of all buses produced by Tatra with at least 20 units of consumption.

 query-2-2.jq
 Find Producers, which had produced vehicles with purchase price greater than